cylc/cylc-admin/docs/proposal-cylc-set.md

 ### Should `expired` be a task attribute, not a state?

-`Expired` should really be a task attribute.
-That would make it easier to distinbuish between waiting tasks that expire without running (whether naturally or forced), and incomplete tasks that were force-expired without being re-run to achieve completion.
+If `expired` was a task attribute we could easily distinguish between waiting tasks that expired without running, and tasks that finished as incomplete but were force-expired without being re-run to achieve completion.

 I don't think users are deeply invested in the expired state.

 ### Un-setting prerequisites?

-If a task has already run, it's prerequisites have already been "used".
+If a task has already run, its prerequisites have already been "used".
 There's no point in unsatisfying them.

 Is there a case for unsatisfying prerequisites of tasks with multiple